Primary

 Squeeze the glute of your back leg to increase the hip flexor stretch.
 Keep your front knee stacked over the ankle, not drifting forward.
 Tuck your pelvis slightly to avoid arching your lower back.
 Use padding under your back knee for comfort.

-Want Low Lunge Stretch in your program?
+See where Low Lunge Stretch fits in your weekly plan

 Step one foot forward into a lunge position.